What is a Scorebug? Definition, Examples, and How to Create Your Own

 Why Bother?

-A scorebug transforms how your stream looks.
-Compare a raw game feed to one with professional-looking graphics showing teams, scores, and game state.
-Even for a youth soccer game or local pickleball tournament, that overlay signals "this is a real broadcast" to viewers.
+A scorebug changes how your stream looks.
+Compare a raw game feed to one with team names, scores, and game state on screen — even a youth soccer game or a local pickleball tournament suddenly reads like a real broadcast.

 Family watching from out of state?
-They can follow along without constant "what's the score?" texts.
+They can follow along without "what's the score?" texts every two minutes.
 Trying to attract sponsors for your community league stream?
-Professional presentation helps.
+A professional-looking presentation helps.

-The gap between major network broadcasts and what anyone can do from a laptop has narrowed dramatically.
-You won't match ESPN's production, but you can get surprisingly close on the scorebug front.
+The gap between major network broadcasts and what one person can produce from a laptop has narrowed dramatically.
+You won't match ESPN's production, but you can get surprisingly close on the scorebug.

 Beyond Sports

-Any situation where viewers need persistent, updating information benefits from the same approach.
+Anywhere viewers need persistent, updating information, the same pattern works.